 What Are The Alternatives To Github Copilot

-Tabnine have been used a lot in the last year, with Tabnine being the one I use the most these days and a great aid while developing production code.
+Tabnine has been used a lot in the last year, with Tabnine being the one I use the most these days and a great aid while developing production code.
 I change editors and work in different languages, AI, etc. It is really evident in an increase in productivity, and the users enjoy the strategy for handling personal data.

 The fact that there are more tools to improve developer productivity is fantastic, and the leverage of AI technology is even better.
 I love that it is becoming more popular and that many devs can boost their productivity.